Tonis81/Jornadas_ARSENCIA_2024_en/README.md

 ><div style="overflow: hidden;">
 ><img src="Photo Alex.png" style="zoom:42%; float: left; margin-right: 10px;" />
 ><p>Alejandro Oncina Canovas - <a href="mailto:aoncina@umh.es">aoncina@umh.es</a>.
-Predoctoral researcher in the EPINUT group at UMH.
+Postdoctoral researcher in the EPINUT group at UMH.
 Affiliated with ISABIAL and CIBERESP.
 His main research line focuses on examining the association between adherence to pro-vegetarian dietary patterns (diets that mimic vegetarian diets) and various health outcomes.
 Additionally, he is a collaborating researcher in ARSENCIA and other internationally relevant studies such as PREDIMED-Plus and the INMA cohort study.</p>
 ></div>

 ><div style="overflow: hidden;">